 Calorie Dense

 As a calorie-dense food source, you will have sustained energy on the trail to fuel your adventures without taking up substantial space in your pack.
-When creating your own backpacking meals, look for food with a high caloric density.
+When you’re creating your own backpacking meals, look for food with a high caloric density.

-Create Homemade backpacking meals
+Create Homemade Backpacking Meals

 Dehydrated Vegetables